tqzamf/anxient-xrun/README.md

 show up as segfaults. (they aren't. usually it's an `INT 21` DOS call or some other privileged instruction.) setting `XRUN_TRACE` also sets up a SIGSEGV handler that emulates DOS calls, so it may actually fix the bug for the time being.

+## tools that work with xrun

+all tool required to compile and simulate a design work; most even take long filenames.
+XACTstep is picky about file extensions, but so is gcc. a few tools are limited to 8.3 filenames though; use temporary files for those.

+- `xnfmerge`
+- `xnfprep` (8.3 filenames with all-lowercase letters)
+- `xnfmap`
+- `map2lca`
+- `apr` (don't forget `-w`)
+- `makebits`
+- `xdelay` (as long as you pass arguments, otherwise it tries to start its not-very-helpful GUI)
+- `improvex` (though unfortunately `-g speed` crashes on the example design)
+- `makeprom` (as long as you pass arguments, otherwise it tries to start its GUI)
+- `lca2xnf`
+- `xnfba`
+- `ppr` (8.3 filenames)

+the `make` directory contains example Makefiles that have been tested to produce a plausible-loking design for each chip family. these also take care to appropriately rename files for tools that have an 8.3 character limitation. it also contains a `.gitignore` file to ignore the 11 intermediate files (not counting XNF and LCA) and the 11 report files that XACTstep writes.
+XACTstep is pretty messy with its temp files, but both make and git are very good at dealing with that.

+# auxiliary tools what also work

+- `cstcvt` (8.3 filenames)
+- `hm2rpm` (8.3 filenames)
+- `memgen` (8.3 filenames; not really tested)
+- `symgen` (8.3 filenames)
+- `tsprep` (8.3 filenames)
+- `xnfcvt`

+no, those aren't placed as "auxiliary" because they are limited to 8.3 filenames. they're placed here because they are nonessential to compiling a design, getting a bitstream and timing the design.

+## important tools that don't work

+- `aprloop`, but running `apr` in a loop is better done using the normal shell anyway
+- `xmake`, which is why there is a directory full of example Makefiles for normal (GNU) `make`
+- `synthx`, the BLIF to XNF converter. replaced by XSynth, which also adds a way to specify IO pads
+- `xact`, the Design Editor, because of its GUI. can be started in DOSBox, mostly for its `editlca` command
+- `xdm`, the Design Manager, because of its GUI. can be started in DOSBox
+- `xchecker`, `xck88` (the programmers) because they obviously cannot talk to the hardware. for a modern system, `xc3sprog` using a USB platform cable is more usefuly anyway
+- `xblox`, needs further analysis

 # alternatives

 ## DOSBox